 An appropriation of $10,000 was made by act approved June 20, 1878, for a light or lights to guide past Cherry Island flats.
 It is impossible that this sum will do more than enable the board to decide how the object can be best attained, that is, whether range-lights or a light on the shoal should be built.
 This question can only be answered by a survey, which is now being made.
 If range-lights cannot be used, and it becomes necessary to build on the shoal, the structure will not cost less than $100,000, possibly more.
 If range-lights can be used they will be more effective and will probably not cost more than $50,000, exclusive of the sites.
 An appropriation of $50,000 for carrying on this work should be made.
 This amount will be required for range-lights, and will be sufficient to make a beginning in case the board is compelled to place a light on the shoal.

 The site for the front range light was a three-acre, riverfront parcel sold to the government by Edgemoor Iron Company on July 2, 1879 for $3,000.
 The Lighthouse Board also built Edgemoor Lighthouse Depot for its fourth district on the same property, and it was on the depot’s pier that the original Cherry Island Front Range Light was placed.
 The light was shown from a white tower, which stood twenty-one feet tall from its base to the center of its red lantern.
-A fog bell, which was struck by a Stevens striking-apparatus and which had previously been used at Delaware Breakwater West End Lighthouse, was also located on the pier.
+A fog bell, which was struck by a Stevens striking-apparatus and which had previously been used at Delaware Breakwater West End Lighthouse, was also located in a tower farther out on the pier.

 William W. Simmons was the first keeper to take up residence in the station’s one-and-a-half-story house, located just 200 feet from the pier light.
 A brick-lined oil room and cistern, for respectively storing fuel and rainwater, were located in the cellar beneath the dwelling.
 Keeper Simmons received $500 per year during the decade he served at the station.

-The site for the rear range light was 1,456 yards behind the front light on a small rise overlooking the river.
+The site for the rear range light was 1,456 yards north of the front light on a small rise overlooking the river.
 A handsome, two-story dwelling was built for the keeper with a veranda running along its front and a square tower, topped by a pyramidal roof and ventilator ball, jutting up an additional story from one corner.
 The rear light was exhibited from an elevation of 120 feet above sea level.

 A well was dug and equipped with a cucumber pump to supply water to the front station in 1883, but an attempt two years later to provide a well for the rear station failed.
 A four-inch iron pipe was driven to a depth of thirty-six feet, where it struck rock, forcing the effort to be abandoned.
 Another attempt at sinking a well for the rear station proved successful in 1891.